Three Tips for Taking Nerve Pain Medication

 Controlling Nerve Pain

 Nerve pain can be hard to control.
-Some studies suggest that less than half of people with nerve pain are able to get sufficient pain relief.
+Some studies suggest that many people with nerve pain are not getting sufficient pain relief.

 However, that doesn't mean you have to accept a life in pain.
 Experts believe that many of those people in pain could be helped.
 It's just that they aren't getting the proper treatment.
 They might be relying on medications that don't work.
 Or they might be getting the right drugs at the wrong dose.